 Also, I think the structure of hiding our money away from ourselves versus putting it into one account and thinking great I’m going to have x to spend, is a much better system.
 This way you still get your weekly spend and don’t feel like you’re going without while your other accounts continue to grow.

 If a friend or entrepreneur asked you why they should join WE, what would you say?

 Ian: Everyone needs coaching with their money.
 What you think your spending is usually very different to what you’re actually doing.
 We all need to develop wealth building habits.

 WE takes the stress and thought process away from you and just automates everything whilst still allowing you to live a comfortable life.
 It really almost forces you into doing what you probably should be doing already.

 If you could give advice to a 10-years younger you, what would you say?

 Ian: Pay for the taxis you ran away from and you probably didn’t need that last drink!

 Ready to become your very best?
-Get started with a FREE 1 hour Financial Possibilities Consultation today.
+Get started with a FREE Strategy Session today.